Local Impact Funds

 The local committee in each local impact fund area will look at each idea and ask: does this help encourage connection in some way?

 Funding can range from a few hundred dollars to help get an idea started, up to several thousand for larger impact projects.
-There's no set amount you can apply for - it depends on what you need and how much funding your local impact fund has available to grant each year.
+There's no set amount you can apply for - depends on what you need and the amount of funding which is available to distribute from your Local Impact Fund.

 The typical application amount is between $500 to $1500.